 See how much it costs to run your (or any) tower fan, here.
 And see the highest, average and lowest wattage, CFM and noise levels of the best selling tower fans.

 I recently bought a tower fan.
 I was in a rush and I don’t think I made the best purchase.

 I didn’t have time to dive into energy efficiency, noise and air flow.
 And I just couldn’t find all the relevant data in one place.

 I hope you find the data informative and useful.
 I know I would’ve.

-I’ll compare the performance of my new tower fan with the data too (why do I torture myself like this).
+I’ll compare the performance of my new tower fan with the data too.

-FYI – the key performance data is captured from the 40 best selling tower fans on the market.
+FYI: the key performance data is captured from the 40 best selling tower fans on the market in 2023.
 All the data is at the end of the post.